 Read the full review: iPad Pro 12.9 (2018)

-Apple’s yet to be released iPad shares many of the 12.9-inch iPad’s best features, all for half the cost.
-It will prove attractive for businesses who want to kit out their workers with an Apple tablet that boasts a large display and Apple Pencil support.
-It also has a smart connector for hooking up Apple’s Smart Keyboard, which will allow for staff to be productive on the move.
+Apple’s 10.2-inch iPad shares many of the 12.9-inch iPad’s best features, all for a much cheaper price.
+It will prove the most attractive for businesses who want to kit out their workers with an Apple tablet that boasts a large display and Apple Pencil support, while finding a good balance between great features and cost-effectiveness.
+This iPad also has a smart connector for hooking up Apple’s Smart Keyboard, which will allow for staff to be productive on the move.

 Read the hands-on review: New iPad (2019)